kcenon/osx_cleaner/README.md

 ## Contributing

 Contributions are welcome!
-Please see the [Developer Guide](docs/reference/07-developer-guide.md) for details.
+Please see the [Contributing Guide](docs/CONTRIBUTING.md) for details on how to get started.

 ---